Entença station

-Entença is a station on line 5 of the Barcelona Metro.
+Entença (/ca/) is a station on line 5 of the Barcelona Metro.

 The station is located underneath Carrer Rosselló in the Eixample, between Carrer Entença and Carrer Rocafort.
 It was opened in 1969.

-The side-platform station has a ticket hall on either end, the eastern one with one access at Carrer Rocafort, the western one with one access at Entença.
+The side-platform station has a ticket hall on either end, the eastern one with one access at Carrer Rocafort, and the western one with one access at Entença.